What is co-op in the College of Engineering?

 How many hours, months, years, etc. is a co-op?

 This depends.
 Each company has their own definition of a “co-op” and as such the timing of a co-op can vary greatly between employers.
 Make sure when you are applying or searching for co-op opportunities that you are paying close attention to the details provided by the employer.
 This will be useful in gauging the length and timing of the co-op.

-How does a co-op affect my classes and graduation time?
+How does a co-op affect my classes, class schedule and graduation time?

-A traditional co-op requires students to take rotating semesters off of academic courses in order to devote their time and attention to their co-op rotation.
-As such, this can potentially affect your schedule of courses.
-Make sure you speak with your academic advisor to see how a co-op fits into your academic plan, and how specific course offerings line up with your co-op schedule.
+Many College of Engineering students at WSU take classes and do a co-op at the same time.
+However, everyone handles responsibility differently so please Make sure you speak with your academic advisor to see how a co-op fits into your academic plan, and how specific course offerings line up with your co-op schedule.

 What are the benefits of doing a co-op?

 Upon graduating, nearly every company will be looking for students that have some sort of hands-on training experience related to their major.
 Participating in internship or co-ops are the best way to obtain this experience.
 While internships can be very beneficial, co-op programs typically allow for more in-depth training and exposure to the field of engineering.
 Doing a co-op greatly improves the job prospects for students upon graduation, and in some cases, co-ops can lead to full-time jobs at the co-op site following the student’s graduation.
 In addition to preparing students for full-time work, co-ops allow students to find their particular career interest and learn the areas of their program that they like most.
 For students interested in attending graduate school after graduation, co-ops can also make students more well-rounded candidates when applying to competitive graduate schools.